 The next big change is the children’s consent in relation to information society services (e.g. offer of online services) whereas the GDPR Article 8(1) had age of 16 this has now been reduced to age of 13 under the DPA 2018.

 Special categories of Personal Data must have a category under Article 6 and Article 9 of the GDPR.
-On top of this let say if you are dealing with as an example employment related Personal Data there is additional safeguards under DPA 2018, Part 2 (10) to meet under Schedule 1.
+On top of this, let’s say you are dealing with employment-related Personal Data there are additional safeguards under DPA 2018, Part 2 (10) to meet under Schedule 1.
 These additional safeguards apply to employment, social security, social protection, substantial interest, health and social care, public health and archiving.

-In Article 10 of the GPDR reference is made to Personal Data relating to criminal convictions and offences.
-On top of this any processing of Personal Data is to meet the additional requirements for example of policy, under the Data Protection Act 2018.
+In Article 10 of the GDPR, reference is made to Personal Data relating to criminal convictions and offences.
+On top of this, any processing of Personal Data is to meet the additional requirements for example of policy, under the Data Protection Act 2018.

 Those businesses that are operating as credit reference agencies processing Personal Data around individual’s finances there are further obligations under the DPA 2018 under Article 15 (1) as to confirmation of processing, access along with adopting safeguards and deal with transfers outside the EU.

 In chapter 3 of the DPA 2018, the scope is applied to activities outside of the EU law and public freedom of information manual processing.
 What’s remained the same is the household activities and the use of Personal Data along with paper-based and automated processing which is outside the scope of the legislation.